The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Results

 \subsection{RQ3: How does code perplexity vary across LLMs on a multilingual code corpus?}

 We examined the correlation between our results and the results of the two empirical studies of the related work (Section~\ref{sec:related},~\citealp{izadi2024language, xu2022polycoder}).
-Because our study's setup differs from those used in the other studies, we could not directly compare the perplexity values.
-Instead, we focused on the language rankings produced by each study.
-For this we ran statistical tests between our LLaMA 3.2 language ranking and the language ranking produced by each model assessed in the other studies, by computing the Spearman $\rho$~\citep{spearman1904rank} and the Kendall $\tau$~\citep{kendall1938rank} rank correlation coefficients, which can handle ordinal (ranked) data.
+Because our study's setup differs from those used in the other studies (\eg different datasets and model sizes), we could not directly compare absolute perplexity values across studies.
+Instead, we focused on the \emph{relative} language rankings produced by each study, \ie how models order programming languages by perplexity rather than their raw scores.
+For this we ran statistical tests between our LLaMA~3.2 language ranking and the language ranking produced by each model assessed in the other studies, by computing the Spearman~$\rho$ and the Kendall~$\tau$ rank correlation coefficients, which measure agreement between ordinal rankings without relying on the absolute metric values.

-Results are presented in Table~\ref{tab:rank-test} sorted in descending order by Spearman's $\rho$.
+Results are presented in Table~\ref{tab:rank-test} sorted in descending order by Spearman's~$\rho$.
 Next to each coefficient we also provide the associated $p$-value.
-We identified a strong negative correlation between our LLaMA 3.2 ranking and the CodeParrot ranking of the evaluation by Izadi \etal~\citeyearpar{izadi2024language}, which is statistically significant according to the associated $p$-values ($p < 0.05$).
+We identified a strong negative correlation between our LLaMA~3.2 ranking and the CodeGPT ranking of the evaluation by Izadi \etal~\citeyearpar{izadi2024language}, which is statistically significant according to the associated $p$-values ($p < 0.05$).
 In addition, we examined the correlation between the models of the other studies, and identified some statistical dependence in \emph{PolyCoder}~\citep{xu2022polycoder} between the rankings produced by \mbox{GPT-Neo 2.7b} and \mbox{GPT-J 6b}, and \mbox{GPT-Neo 2.7b} and \mbox{GPT-NeoX 20b}.
 This comes as no surprise considering that the models come from the same family.
 Consequently, it appears that code perplexity depends on the employed LLM.

-\finding{ Code perplexity depends on the employed LLM as models from the same family tend to have similar rankings. }